 Use funds for in-house innovation when it enhances your business in a truly differentiating way.
 A way that your customers are willing to pay for.

 For everything else, integrate technology solutions.
 This will save you money – allowing you to invest in other strategic moves.
 Plus, it will free up time and energy for your in-house team to align with critical business goals.

 7. Implement Tech Strategy Reviews

-Your IT strategies are important.
-What’s why you should have procedures in place for reviewing them.
+Your IT strategies are essential.
+That’s why you should have procedures in place for reviewing them.
 You may discover that some IT strategies you developed have fallen out of alignment with business goals after implementation.
 Or that some strategies have slid in priority.

-Having regularly scheduled reviews allow you to assess whether your current strategies are working for your organization and take proper action.
+Regularly scheduled reviews allow you to assess whether your current strategies work for your organization and take proper action.
 This prevents wasted time with strategies that supply little value.

 8. Set Your Organization up for Success

 Where do you see your organization in one, five, or ten years?
 Does your current IT infrastructure support your vision, or do you need to make certain investments so that you can confidently achieve your business goals?

 Questions like these can help you align your tech spending with how your business will change in the years to come.
 For example, if your goal is to double in size, investing in solutions that can unlock the necessary scalability makes sense.

 When planning, don’t forget that your needs may change in ways you can’t reliably predict.
 Remember how much your needs have changed since the outbreak of the COVID-19 pandemic?
 The last thing you want is to be in a vendor lock-in situation – unable to use another vendor without substantial switching costs.